 Program Description

 The Department of Computer Science and Engineering offers a non‐thesis option for the degree of Master of Science in Information Technology (M.S.I.T).
 The MSIT graduate will demonstrate strong information technology skills as well as problem solving skills needed for the deployment of technology solutions to achieve business and organizational goals.
-The degree is available in an online mode, and provides students with a broad and integrative understanding of both technology and operational and strategic business and organizational applications.
+The degree is available in an hybrid mode (online and face to face), and provides students with a broad and integrative understanding of both technology and operational and strategic business and organizational applications.
 There is considerable freedom in the choice of the courses.

 The breadth of subjects which are part of information technology together with the immense diversity of its applications, make it imperative that students in the Master’s program maintain close contact with the Graduate Program Director, in order to achieve a coherent plan of study directed towards a specific goal.
 In particular, election of courses should only be made with prior consultation and approval of the Major Professor or the Graduate Program Director.